anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

-## Node JS Service
+## Node JS Service / Java Service

-This document provides instructions on downloading and deploying the sample Node.js application, covering the addition of authentication.
+This document provides instructions on downloading and deploying the sample applications developed in both **Node.js** and **Java**, covering the addition of authentication.
 It also includes information about backend APIs and the code folder structure.

 ## Download and deploy service in Kyma
 Please follow below steps to download and deploy service in Kyma.